Level up your holiday game with these awesome free Elf on the Shelf notes, they’re all about making the magic happen without breaking a sweat!

 Santa says hi! – another easy one!
 But it’s such a cute one!

 Make sure your bedroom is tidy.
 Santa is coming after all, and Santa can’t visit children who have a messy room!!

-20 of the best free Elf on the Shelf printables
+These are some of our favorite Elf on the Shelf printables